 4. Deductible or nondeductible

-Contributions to a traditional IRA are tax deductible if you are not covered by your employer's retirement plan.
+Contributions to a traditional IRA are tax-deductible if you are not covered by your employer's retirement plan.
 Even if you do participate in a company pension or 401(k) plan, you still may be able to deduct contributions to a traditional IRA depending on your income and filing status.
 Contributions to a Roth IRA are not deductible.

 5. Modified adjusted gross income, or MAGI

-6. Required minimum distribution
+6. Required minimum distribution, or RMD

 Generally, if you have a traditional IRA, you must begin taking money out of the account by April 1 of the year after you turn 70 1/2.
 The amount is a minimum distribution determined by your age and life expectancy.
-The IRS has established simplified tables that a traditional IRA owner can use to determine the required minimum distribution.
+The IRS has established simplified tables that a traditional IRA owner can use to determine the RMD.
 If required payments are not made on time, the IRS will collect an excise tax.
 Roth IRAs aren't subject to minimum distribution requirements until after the Roth owner dies.